LovellOduor/arstore/README.md

 The View is comprised of the User Interface, and UI components.\
 In Unity the 3 screens displayed Products, Product Details and AR View represent the View layer of our design.
 The following classes operate on the View layer:
-1. [Products.cs](/Assets/scripts/Products.cs) - This view displays product data on the products page and also listens to events comping from the products page.
+1. [Products.cs](/Assets/scripts/Products.cs) - This view displays product data on the products page and also listens to events coming from the products page.
-2. [ProductDetails.cs](/Assets/scripts/ProductDetails.cs) - This class displays the data for the selectd product from the products page on the product details page.
+2. [ProductDetails.cs](/Assets/scripts/ProductDetails.cs) - This class displays the data for the selected product from the products page on the product details page.
 3. [ModelLoader.cs](/Assets/scripts/ModelLoader.cs) - This class loads the 3D model for AR display on launch of the ARView page.